Corentin-Julienne/Inception/README.md

 If you don't have html_files, you can use the ```docker volume create html_files```to create it.
 When add external, Docker will find out if the volume exists, but. if it doesn't, an error will be reported.

 ### *Docker Best Practices* ###
+---

 For a more comprehensive article about this topic, see : https://cloud.google.com/architecture/best-practices-for-building-containers.

 The goal of this subpart is helping you designing smaller and resilient images, to improve Docker performance.
 Security is a topic of importance too...

+You should absolutely :

 - Run a single service per container
 - Properly handle PID, signal handling, and zonmbie processors (see chapter about it in the NGINX setup part below)
 - Optimize the image for Docker build.
 Docker uses a cache system, and build an image layer by layer.
 In practical terms, that means that if you modify a Dockerfile, Docker will execute only the steps that were modified and the steps after.
 That means you should : 1) place the Docker command that are more likely to change at the end AND 2) you should group some commands whenever possible (do not use 500 RUN commands...)

-There are some other mediumly important good practices such as :
+There are also some other mediumly important good practices such as :

 - remove unnecessary tools
 - build the smallest image possible (including using a lighter image using the FROM command)

 Those are important for performance issues, but also for security (less room for software vulnerabilities)

-## **Tutorial for Inception**
+## **🛠️ Tutorial for Inception**
 ---

 ### *Install a Virtual Machine (VM) where to run the project*
 ---

 You have to complete the project using a VM based on a Linux OS.
 However, the choice of the distro is completely up to you.
 I used the last Debian LTS (called Bullseye, version 11).
-To upgrade the performance of the VM, do not forget to install the guest additions.
+To improve the performance of the VM, do not forget to install the guest additions.
 It will also helps to render a better and more accurate resolution.
 You can find the following tutorial : https://linuxways.net/debian/how-to-install-virtualbox-guest-additions-on-debian-11/.

 You can use the command ````su```` in the terminal to access the root user (with the root password).
 You will need it to update the hosts file and for every command which requires sudo (by default, the user is not pertaining to sudo in Debian 11).